 All of the tables in the below image are Postgres views, backed by a table of the same name followed by

 You can query for data in Benchling by combining tables together.
-For example to show all "in-progress" entries you can combine the entry, entry_auditor, user, and project tables.
+For example to show all "in-progress" entries you can combine the entry, entry_auditor, principal (includes Benchling User and App accounts), and project tables.
 See below:

 |Notebook Entry||Author||Review Status||Project||Created At|